davidlidebrandt/milestone-project-3/README.md

 * Clicking the Log in and Reggister buttons on the main card.

-**Intended:** Links skould open their respective Log in and Register modal.
+**Expected:** Links skould open their respective Log in and Register modal.

 **Result**: Both links open their intended modal.